 Sure, you could dine at Tiffins with kids, they do offer a kid’s menu; however, it is a fine-dining experience that’s best enjoyed without little ones who tend to not be as patient when it comes to a two-hour dinner.
 Not having to rush through dessert or my second glass of wine made for a very relaxing and enjoyable dinner.

 When visiting Disney’s California Adventure, I enjoyed a leisurely lunch at the Wine Country Trattoria, a beautiful winery with outdoor seating tucked away from the crowds and noise of the park.
 With its Tuscan villa setting, you almost forget you’re in a busy Disney park.

 Sipping bubbles in a Tuscanesque restaurant?
-I bet you’re starting to see why Disney without kids can be an incredible vacation.
+I bet you’re starting to see why Disneyland as an adult without kids can be an incredible vacation.
 It’s the best of both worlds.
 You can ride all of your favourite rides, including the roller coasters, and then relax with a glass of wine before hitting the haunted houses.

-4. Stay and play all day and night at Disney without kids
+4. Stay and play all day and night at Disneyland as an adult

 You have the stamina to stay all day and night at the park (without crying).
 Seeing the fireworks show is one of the highlights for me.
 If you’re at Disney bright and early with your kids for breakfast with the characters, it’s unlikely you’ll still be there that late.
 Kids simply can’t stay at the park all day.

 Yes, you can take a break mid-day so the kids can nap and then return later after dinner, but without kids, you can do whatever you want.
 I have definitely put in some marathon days at Disney, lol!

 The light show they put on at Cinderella’s castle the last time I was there was incredible.
 I never want to miss out on the evening shows at Disney.
 They are amazing.

 5. We are all kids at heart